OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE

 ASK A LOT OF QUESTIONS

-If a pay to play offshore passage seems like a good fit for you then go forth and conquer; if you’re headed for one of the high latitudes expeditions I’m quite jealous and would love to hear about your experience!
-If pay to play doesn’t seem like a good fit you can compare and contrast the other types of offshore opportunities or jump right in and:
+If a pay to play offshore passage opportunities seems like a good fit for you then go forth and conquer; if you’re headed for one of the high latitudes expeditions I’m quite jealous and would love to hear about your experience!
+If pay to play doesn’t seem like a good fit you can look into these other offshore opportunities.

 Good luck!
 And see you out there.